 The ECA further provides that the Digital Signature Act 1997 ("DSA") continues to apply to any digital signature used as an electronic signature in any commercial transaction.
+A digital signature is defined under the DSA as "a transformation of a message using an asymmetric cryptosystem such that a person having the initial message and the signer's public key can accurately determine (a) whether the transformation was created using the private key that corresponds to the signer's public key and (b) whether the message had been altered since the transformation was made."

 Section 62(1) of the DSA specifically prescribes that: